BlankOn/irgsh-go/README.md

 <img src="utils/assets/irgsh-flow.png">

-GPG signature is used as authentication bearer on any submission attemp.
+GPG signature is used as authentication bearer on any submission attempt.
 Hence, you will need to register maintainer's public key to `irgsh`'s GPG keystore (read Initial setup).

 ## Initial setup